 If entering first thing in the morning, skip all sights at the entrance and go directly to the Patio de las Doncellas and Salon de los Embajadores inside the Mudejar Palace of King Pedro (10 & 15 on the current free map).
 Then retrace to see the sights nearer the entrance.

-Seeing the Real Alcazar Palace and Gardens in Sevilla
+Tips on Visiting the Real Alcazar Palace and Gardens in Sevilla

 The entrance to the Real Alcazar is through the Lion Gate across Plaza Triunfo from the cathedral.
 It is allowed to stay inside the palaces and gardens until closing time, as long as visitors don’t exit the entire complex (at Patio de Banderas) — re-admission tickets are not available.

 The Real Alcazar palace complex and gardens may be visited without a guided tour.
-However, very little information is posted making a good guidebook, audio guide or guided tour almost essential to appreciate the intricate details and history of the complex.
+However, very little information is posted making a good guidebook, audio guide. or guided tour almost essential to appreciate the intricate details and history of the complex.

 The free map, available at the entrance, is handy to not miss any of the rooms open to the public inside the big labyrinth complex.
 It has very little other information.

-There are no one-way systems or restrictions in which order the various palaces and rooms are visited.
+There are usually no one-way systems or restrictions in which order the various palaces and rooms are visited.
 Visitors may retrace steps and visit rooms and different palaces multiple times – a good idea if groups hog rooms – most move on fairly quickly.

 Only the optional royal apartment tour (Cuarto Real Alto) must be seen at a specific time and with an audio guide.